kyle-n/kyle-n.github.io/posts/reducing-frontend-complexity-with-microservices.md

 ---
 layout: post
-title: 3 ways to reduce frontend complexity when loading data from multiple microservices
+title: 3 Ways to simplify frontends with multiple microservices
 description: How to use microservices without spaghetti UI code
 date: 2024-01-25
 image: 1950s-servers.png
 caption: DALL-E 2 - "a web page connected to a constellation of servers.
 1950s pop art"
 keywords: angular, showcase, frontend, typescript, javascript, node, tutorial, bitovi, rxjs
+relatedLinks:
+  Original post on bitovi.com: https://www.bitovi.com/blog/3-ways-to-simplify-frontends-with-multiple-microservices
 ---

 Six months ago, a Bitovi client needed help with their web app.
 The frontend was too complicated and hard to test.
 They weren't sure how to fix it.
 I presented three approaches and helped rewrite the frontend to be simpler and more testable.
 It was a fascinating problem to solve.